MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/implementing-controls-using-typescript.md

 3. Rebuild the project using the command `npm run build`

-4. The control is compiled into the `/out/controls/TSLinearInputControl` folder.
+4. The component is compiled into the `/out/controls/TSLinearInputControl` folder.
 The build artifacts includes:

-   - bundle.js – Bundled control source code
+   - bundle.js – Bundled component source code
-   - ControlManifest.xml – Actual control manifest file that will be uploaded to Common Data Service organization.
+   - ControlManifest.xml – Actual component manifest file that will be uploaded to Common Data Service organization.

-## Adding Style to the custom control
+## Adding Style to the custom component

 The linear input control’s `init` method creates an input element and sets the class attribute to `linearslider`.
 The style for the `linearslider` class is defined in a separate `css` file.
-Additional control resources like `css` files can be included with the custom control to support further customizations.
+Additional component resources like `css` files can be included with the custom component to support further customizations.

 1. Edit the `ControlManifest.Input.xml` file to include an additional `css` resource inside the <resources> element